It’s easy to show customers’ your team’s availability and let them know when they can expect a response from your team.

 Office hours set your customers’ expectations for when you’ll be back in the office and available to reply.
 When a customer opens the Messenger outside of office hours, they’ll see when your team will be back online.

 By default, your office hours are set to weekdays from 9am to 5pm.
-To edit your office hours in your Messenger settings - just select ‘Add’, then choose the days and time you’re in the office.
+To edit your office hours in your Messenger settings - just select ‘+ Add hours’, then choose the days and time you’re in the office.

 Then, set your expected response time